zeek/spicy-analyzers/README.md

 ## Installation

-### Install through package manager

-The easiest, and recommended, way to install the new analyzers is through the Zeek package manager:
+Since this package is a meta-package, the easiest, and recommended way to install the analyzers is through the Zeek package manager:

     # zkg install zeek/spicy-analyzers

-This will pull down the package, compile and test the analyzers, and then install and activate them.
+This will pull down the package and its dependencies, compile and test the analyzers, and then install and activate them.
 To check that the new analyzers are available, run `zeek -NN` afterwards, it should list all the included Spicy analyzers: